craobhruadh/Reinforcement_Learning/README.md

 ### Textbooks:
 - Algorithms of Reinforcement Learning https://sites.ualberta.ca/~szepesva/rlbook.html

 -  Sutton and Barton's "Reinforcement Learning: An Introduction".
+Make sure you get the second edition (as of 2020).
 There are many pdfs online such as this one: https://www.andrew.cmu.edu/course/10-703/textbook/BartoSutton.pdf

 ### Classic papers